dennisliu9/dennisliu9/README.md

 I'm interested in the interactions and integrations between humans and technology, particularly how digital technology shapes human understanding.

-I also like yoyos, photography, and spending the day at a museum.
+I also like aircraft-grade aluminum yoyos, travel photography, and spending the day at a museum.

 ## My Stack